-Under a few circumstances (e.g., personal care, case management services), providers may contract with non-Medicaid certified agencies for services.
-Providers are legally, programmatically, and fiscally responsible for the services provided by their contractors and their contractor's services.
+Under a few circumstances (e.g., personal care, case management services), providers may contract with non-Medicaid enrolled agencies for services.
+Providers are legally, programmatically, and fiscally responsible for the services provided by their contractor's services.

 When contracting services, providers are required to monitor the contracted agency to ensure that the agency is meeting member needs and adhering to ForwardHealth requirements.